grafana/grafana-image-renderer/README.md

 **Verbose logging:**

-Enable capturing verbose information when headless Chrome browses a page and takes a screenshot of it.
-It will capture all requests initiated and finished, when page is closed and any non-error logged to the console.
-These are logged as debug messages.
-Default is `false` and will only capture  errors when page crashes, uncaught exception thrown in page, page request fails or error logged to the console.
+Instruct headless Chrome whether to capture and log verbose information when rendering an image.
+Default is `false` and will only capture and log error messages.
+When enabled, `true`, debug messages are captured and logged as well.

+For the verbose information to be included in the Grafana server log you have to adjust the rendering log level to `debug`, see [Troubleshoot image rendering](https://grafana.com/docs/grafana/latest/administration/image_rendering/#troubleshoot-image-rendering) for instructions.

 ```bash
 GF_RENDERER_PLUGIN_VERBOSE_LOGGING=true